What do Little Black Ants look like?

 Little black ants are only about 1/16 of an inch long and jet black.
 Little is known about Little Black Ants or biology ants even though they are found throughout the United States.
 The small black ants typically swarm in late spring or early fall.
 They have a stinger but like the rest of this ant, it’s tiny.

 Outside, little black ants nest beneath stones, in lawns, and in dry areas.
 These ants form small craters of fine soil at the entrances of their homes, known as ant hills.
-Inside, ants can be found under the edge of carpeting, in old termite galleries, and in wall voids.
+Inside, ants can be found under the edge of the carpeting, in old termite galleries, and in-wall voids.

 Little black ants mostly live and nest outside.
 Once inside, little black ants will contaminate food.
 They can be found almost everywhere in your home as the ant colony grows.

 Most infestations inside are the result of workers searching for food.
 On occasion, a colony or part of a colony may establish itself inside a wall, behind brick veneer or beneath the carpet by a doorway.